LLNL/lbann/docs/running_lbann.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 A :python:`Module` is a pattern of layers that can be applied multiple times in a neural network.
-Once created, a `Module` is *callable*, taking a layer as input and returning a layer as output.
-They will create and manage `Weights` es internally, so they are convenient for weight sharing between different layers.
+Once created, a :python:`Module` is *callable*, taking a layer as input and returning a layer as output.
+They will create and manage :python:`Weights` es internally, so they are convenient for weight sharing between different layers.
 They are also useful for complicated patterns like RNN cells.

 *A possible note of confusion*: "Modules" in LBANN are similar to "layers" in PyTorch, TensorFlow, and Keras.
 LBANN uses "layer" to